MillerRabin/thinker-robot/readme.md

 ## Positioning API

 ### POST /position
-Pick a point in 3D coordinate system and roboarm evaluates engine angles to move at specific point
+Pick a point in 3D coordinate system and the robot evaluates engine angles to move at specific point

 Move to home
 ```json